Seagoe Parish Magazine.

 seventy-six years ago, and which has known three

-generations of worshippers, is not to be done
+generations of worshipers, is not to be done

 away with.
 Seagoe Church will but illustrate